How to deploy Dynamics 365 App for Outlook

-In the Apps for Dynamics 365 screen, under Dynamics 365 App for Outlook, users click Add app to Outlook.
+In the Apps for Dynamics 365 apps screen, under Dynamics 365 App for Outlook, users click Add app to Outlook.

 Troubleshooting installation problems

-If you or your users have trouble installing Dynamics 365 App for Outlook, it may be because their Exchange mailbox is currently linked to another Dynamics 365 organization.
+If you or your users have trouble installing Dynamics 365 App for Outlook, it may be because their Exchange mailbox is currently linked to another Customer Engagement organization.
 An Exchange mailbox (email address) can only synchronize appointments, contacts, and tasks with one organization, and a user that belongs to that organization can only synchronize appointments, contacts, and tasks with one Exchange mailbox.
 You can overwrite the setting stored in Exchange if you want to change the primary synchronizing organization.
 For more information, see this KB article.